Android-x86: Overview

 More and more components may be added to the updated version.

-Android-x86 (Q) and (R) branches are only source code releases as of August 2022.

 Related projects

+Bliss OS

+An open source OS based on Android-x86.
+Supported on Chromebooks, PCs, and tablets.

 Project Celadon

 A related project, Celadon (formerly Android-IA) has been produced by Intel that will run on newer UEFI devices.
 The project states that its intention is to drive Android support and innovation on Intel Architecture in addition to providing a venue for collaboration.
 It re-used the drm_gralloc graphics HAL module from Android-x86 in order to support Intel HD Graphics hardware.
 Back as Android-IA, it provided a FAQ with more detailed information.

 Remix OS

 Jide Technologies partnered with Chih-Wei Huang, the main developer of Android-x86, on Remix OS, a closed-source derivative of Android-x86 designed for use on conventional PCs.
 The first beta of Remix OS was made available on March 1, 2016.
 The project was discontinued on July 17, 2017.